h4cktoria/Marinette/README.md

 ### Code contribution

 PLEASE MAKE SURE YOU UNDERSTAND MOST OF THE MINISCRIPT IMPLICIT BEHAVIOUR BEFORE MAKING A PULL REQUEST!
-This includes, but not limits, to understanding of:
+This includes, but not limits to, the understanding of:

 -    Behaviour of `range()`
 -    How base class and it's instances behave